avrilfanomar/picat-plugin/README.md

 - **Run Configuration**:
   - Configure the path to the Picat executable in Settings | Tools | Picat
   - Run Picat programs directly from the IDE
+  - Run the current file directly from the editor context menu or Run menu
   - Console output handling
   - Run line markers in the editor gutter